mistermicheels/learning-notes/architecture-design/Deployable-components.md

     -   Could be aggregated into single archive (example: .war file)
     -   Could be independently deployed as some kind of dynamically loaded plugins
 -   Regardless of how they end up being deployed, in principle they are independently deployable and thus independently developable
-    -   Example: Executable is built from component A, B and C where both A and B depend on C. Because they are indepedently deployable components, new versions of C might be developed while still including an older version of C in the executables until A and B are adjusted to those new versions.
+    -   Example: Executable is built from component A, B and C where both A and B depend on C. Component C is in full development, with new versions being released all the time.
+Because these are independently deployable components, it's possible to keep using an older version of C in the executable until A and B are adjusted to support the newest version of C.

 ## Component cohesion